Golf Cart Seat Belts: Club Car, E-Z-GO & Amazon Kits

 Golf cart seat belts are one of those upgrades people wait too long to buy.
 They feel optional right up until a passenger slides sideways in a sharp turn, a child shifts around on a rear-facing seat, or you decide to drive on neighborhood roads instead of staying on the course.

-That is why this guide exists.
-The hard part is not deciding whether seat belts are smart.
-The hard part is figuring out which kit actually fits your cart.
-Club Car DS is different from Club Car Precedent.
-EZGO TXT is different from RXV.
-Yamaha Drive and Drive2 get lumped into "universal" listings that do not always fit cleanly.
-Rear-seat carts need brackets that 2-passenger carts do not.
-And if you want 3-point belts, your choices narrow fast.
+That is why this guide starts with fitment, not just price.
+The hard part is not deciding whether golf cart seat belts are smart.
+The hard part is figuring out whether the kit actually fits your cart.
+Amazon golf cart seat belts often say "universal," but Club Car DS is different from Club Car Precedent, E-Z-GO TXT is different from E-Z-GO RXV, and Yamaha Drive and Drive2 get excluded from more listings than buyers expect.

-This buyer's guide covers the best golf cart seat belts for 2026, the difference between lap belts and 3-point belts, what is required for street-legal golf carts, and the compatibility issues that matter before you order.
+This buyer's guide covers the best golf cart seat belts for 2026, how to read Club Car seat belts and E-Z-GO golf cart seat belts fitment notes, what rental cart operators need to consider, the difference between lap belts and 3-point belts, and what is required for street-legal golf carts.

 Basic Belt Cost $20 to $35 per pair